ramensoftware/windows-11-start-menu-styling-guide/Themes/OS26 Tahoe Launch Pad/README.md

 # Translucent Settings11 theme for Windows 11 Settings Styler

+**Author**: [WasiXGamer](https://github.com/wasixgamer)

 This theme makes the Windows 11 Start Menu look like MacOS App Launcher!

+> [!NOTE]
+> This theme works for the Windows 11 25h2 Redesigned Start Menu Only.
+Old Start Menu is not supported.
 Suggestions, and Contributions are Welcome.

-**Author**: [WasiXGamer](https://github.com/wasixgamer)
+It is preferable to give credits if using my theme as a showcase on YouTube.

 ![Screenshot](screenshot.png)
 ![Screenshot-Search](screenshot-search.png)